 These changing trends have led me to draw at least two conclusions regarding how to think about development.
 First, rather than few and infrequent, organisations must offer many development opportunities and as often as feasible.
 However, these initiatives do not have to be expensive.
 Second, because we will increasingly observe career reinvention at any age, development should not be correlated with age or even stage.

-While we’re exploding old beliefs about development, we must also note the good news that some of the most desirable options for our youngest employees today are inexpensive, in fact, often free, and represent win-wins for employees and employers.
+While we’re exploring old beliefs about development, we must also note the good news that some of the most desirable options for our youngest employees today are inexpensive, in fact, often free, and represent win-wins for employees and employers.
 Let’s explore these options within a simple “wrap,” or specifically with the acronym:

 The W of WRAPS: Work-life balance